 There are many tools available to manage storage in Linux.
 However, only a handful are used for day-to-day maintenance and administration.
-In this guide, we will cover some of the most commonly used utilities for managing mount points, storage devices, and filesystems.
+In this guide, you will review some of the most commonly used utilities for managing mount points, storage devices, and filesystems.

-For more information about some of the terminology used to discuss storage, take a look at our article on storage terminology.
+For more information about some of the terminology used to discuss storage, try reading this article on storage terminology.

-Often, the most important information you will want to find out about the storage on your system is the capacity and current utilization of the connected storage devices.
+Often, the most important information you will need about the storage on your system is the capacity and current utilization of the connected storage devices.

 To check how much storage space is available in total and to see the current utilization of your drives, use the df utility.
-By default, this outputs the measurements in 1K blocks, which isn't usually too useful.
+By default, this outputs the measurements in 1K blocks, which isn’t always useful.
 Add the

 -h flag to output in human-readable units: